 Research: To get some ideas of what you might like to see and do, you’ll need to do some research.
 Refer to travel guides you respect, ask friends, comb tourism websites, they typically provide lists of top tourist spots.
 Check out lux hotel websites and see what activities they suggest to their guests.
 Pull together lists of ideas that seem interesting and find your anchors.

 Indulge in a private guide: Consider splurging on a private guide for a part of your adventure.
 I suggest hiring someone when you’ve got a really special excursion in mind.
 Group sight-seeing tours can be good but the information is usually pretty general and often just scratch the surface.
 Printed travel guides are helpful but they can’t answer questions.
 A good private guide can bring a destination to life.
 I hired a guide when I explored Machu Picchu.
 It’s a vast and fascinating city and I wanted to know more about.
-I wanted details.
+I wanted the details.
 We went as fast or slow as I wanted and I didn’t have to compete with other travelers.
 Plus, I could ask questions to my heart’s content without feeling as if I was hogging the attention.
 The investment was worth every penny.

 You want to go on a tour